 Michelin isn’t the only company working on an airless tire design.
 Resilient Technologies is developing their own airless tire, known as the NPT (non-pneumatic tire).
 That company is using a more aggressive development and marketing strategy aimed at military use.
 The NPT is based on a different configuration of spokes, but the general idea is the same as the Tweel [Source: Fox News].

-For more information on the Tweel Airless Tire and related topics, check out the links on the next page.
+For more information on the Tweel Airless Tire and related topics, check out the links below.